Willie Apiata: Early life

 Apiata affiliates to the Ngāpuhi iwi (tribe) through his father, but also has a very strong affiliation to Te Whānau-ā-Apanui from his time in the eastern Bay of Plenty.
-Apiata's home marae are Tukaki Marae at Te Kaha and Ngati Kawa Marae at Oromahoe, just south of Kerikeri.
+Apiata's home marae is Ngati Kawa Marae at Oromahoe, just south of Kerikeri.
+The ceremony where he received the Victoria Cross was held at Tukaki Marae in Te Kaha; due to being raised there when younger.
 In September 2011 Apiata was married to Sade, a chef in the army, but they have since divorced.
 They have two sons together, and he has a son from an earlier relationship.

 Military career

 He enlisted in the New Zealand Army on 6 October 1989 in the Territorial Force Hauraki Regiment of the Royal New Zealand Infantry Regiment.
 He unsuccessfully attempted to join the Special Air Service (SAS) in 1996.
 From July 2000 to April 2001 he served in East Timor as a member of New Zealand's third Battalion Group as part of the United Nations Transitional Administration in East Timor.
 On his return he became a full-time soldier.
 His second attempt to join the SAS in November 2001 was successful.

 Apiata was re-deployed to Afghanistan with the NZSAS in 2009 when the New Zealand government opted to return troops to that country.
 Responding in the aftermath of the January 2010 attacks in Kabul, Apiata was photographed by French photojournalist Philip Poupin.
 Poupin, who did not know Apiata, photographed Apiata and two companions as they were leaving the "thick of the fight" because "They looked like foreign troops and they were tall and had a specific face, they looked tough and strong".
 One photo was widely reproduced in New Zealand newspapers, prompting Prime Minister John Key to publicly acknowledge that Apiata was one of the soldiers depicted.
 The publication has also reopened the debate on the publication of images identifying New Zealand Special Forces personnel with some concerns that in doing so Apiata could become a target for insurgents.

-Around 18 July 2012, Apiata left full-time military service to teach adventure skills to young people at the High Wire Charitable Trust.
+Around 18 July 2012, Apiata left full-time military service to teach adventure skills to young people.
 He did not resign from the Army and remains with the NZSAS Reserve Forces.

+On 22 May 2024, Apiata was promoted to honorary warrant officer class one.